The International School for Holocaust Studies

 [Note this answer only applies to teachers within Israel's formal education system.]

 Our courses are eligible for 60 gmul hishtalmut hours (for Ofek Hadash; non-Ofek will receive the equivalent hours).
+All gmul courses are subject to minimum enrollment - if a course is cancelled we will refund your payment.
 In accordance with Education Ministry requirements, courses for Israeli teachers are offered periodically, with specific starting and ending dates, and are subject to minimum enrollment to qualify.
 Lessons are updated every other week, with a similar schedule for assignment submissions.
 As each course comprises 13 lessons, courses last approximately 7 months.

 The courses also include two professional development seminar days that take place at Yad Vashem, and a final assignment for participants.
 Check our online courses page for upcoming course dates with eligibility.
 For more details, contact the relevant course instructor by clicking "For further inquiries" on the online courses page.
 For payment details, see the relevant question above.